-Calculus I and II focus on single-variable functions.
+Multivariable Calculus continues the development of both differential and integral Calculus.
+Calculus I and the first half of Calculus II focus on functions whose inputs and outputs both consist of a single variable.
 The restriction to a single variable gave us the opportunity to come to grips with the concepts, but limited the applications.
-In this course, we study the calculus of functions whose outputs are vectors in 2 or 3 dimensions, or whose inputs are points in 2 or 3 (or n) dimensions, or whose inputs and outputs both live in more than one dimension.
-This allows us to move beyond curves in 2 dimensions, to curves that lie in 3 dimensions, or even to surfaces, making our models more realistic and, of course, more complicated.
-For more specifics, please see the syllabus.
+In this course we continue the expansion begun in Calculus II, to functions whose outputs are vectors in 2 or 3 dimensions, or whose inputs are points in 2 or 3 (or n) dimensions, or whose inputs and outputs both live in more than one dimension.
+This allows us to move beyond curves in 2 dimensions, to curves that lie in 3 dimensions, to surfaces, and to objects called vector fields.
+This expansion allows for much more realistic and, of course, more complicated, models.
+For a list of topics covered, please see the course learning objectives and day-by-day syllabus.

-This course is connected to Chem 355 and/or 356 (Physical Chemistry I and/or II).
+NOTE: This course is connected to Chem 355 and/or 356 (Physical Chemistry I and/or II).